abdulhaire567/Snort-Live-Attack/README.md

 # Snort-Live-Attack
-This is a live network attack project I did on TryHackMe.
-Its's a live simulation project where I was asked as a SOC Analyst to stop a live brute force attack with SNORT.
-As a SOC Analyst you don't jump into conclusions, you investigate first.
-But I think a possible port that will be targeted will be port 22(SSH) as brute force attack is the attempt to remotely  trying to login into the machine with random passwords hoping one works.
-Possible through port 22
+This project involves a live network attack simulation on TryHackMe.
+In this scenario, I acted as a SOC Analyst tasked with stopping a live brute force attack using SNORT.
+As a SOC Analyst, it's crucial to investigate thoroughly before making any conclusions.
+Given the nature of brute force attacks, which involve attempting to remotely log into a machine using random passwords, I anticipated that port 22 (SSH) would likely be targeted.
 <h2>Utilities and Tools Used</h2>

 - <b>Terminal</b>